ma38su/38cc/README.md

 make
 ```

-Run make to build and test:
+To build and test:
 ```
-make test3
+make test
 ```
 or
 ```